wimverstuyf/woo-eenvoudigfactureren/readme.txt

 = Limitations =

 * Coupons usage is only limited supported.
 When a single document has mixed tax rates creation will fail.
-* Only the EURO currency is supported.
+* Only EURO currency is supported.

 == Changelog ==